pingumacpenguin/STM32-O-Scope/README.md

 Samples: Limited by the RAM on your STM32F103 for the STM32F103C8T6 you should be able to store >6 thousand samples, which surprisingly makes this better than some low end commercial offerings.

+Triggering: At the time of writing, the scope will trigger on a positive or negative change in voltage.
+This is simple, and works surprisingly well.
+Since this is a software oscilloscope it would be fairly easy to change the way it triggers (+ve going, -ve going, trigger at a particular voltage etc), but since there is no user interface as yet, then triggering on any event is the most flexible method.

-In summary you can graph signals up to a theoretical maximum of around 83Khz although better resolution (up to 2 Megasamples per second is possible, but would require some changes to the code).
+In summary you can graph signals up to a theoretical maximum of around 83Khz (166,666 samples per second).
+Better time resolution, up to 2 Megasamples per second is possible, but would require some changes to the code, see "fast interleaved mode" for two channels in the STM32F10x reference manual..
+Trigger on any significant change in signal and measure signals up to 3.3 Volts assuming that is how your particular STM32F103 board has its ADC configured.

-WARNING: This scope is not protected against excessive voltage in any way, add a high impedance attenuator and front end if you want to do anything outside of the limits of the STM32F103 otherwise you will release the magic smoke.
+WARNING: This scope is not protected against excessive voltage in any way, add a high impedance attenuator and front end if you want to do anything outside of the limits of the STM32F103 otherwise you *will* release the magic smoke.